JoakimStenmark/JoakimStenmark/README.md

 # Welcome

-I am Joakim Stenmark, a Game programming student at Yrgo gothenburg!
+I am Joakim Stenmark, a Game programming student at Yrgo gothenburg and alumni from the Game development programme at Skövde University.

 ## What I'm working on